Wedeto/Mail/README.md

 ## Usage

-There's a transport, Wedeto\Mail\SMTPMailer.
+There's one transport, Wedeto\Mail\SMTPMailer.
 It can be created without any argument, in which case it defaults to connecting to localhost on port 25.
 You can specify the following options: